CharlesGueunet/zsh-config/README.md

-This is a simple zsh configuration based on zprezto, fzf and grml.
+Customizable zsh configuration using zplug, perzto, grml and fzf.

 __CHANGELOG__
 -------------